-Om.
+Ohm.
 Hum.
 Ding.
-Mankind has been healing with sound and music since ancient times.
-They are natural modes of healing that have a way of touching us deep within.
-Some religions teach that the creators used sound to bring form to the world so it is no wonder it affects us so deeply.
-As if puppets on a string, our hearts, minds and bodies respond immediately to nuances of sound.
+Mankind has been healing with sound and enjoying music since ancient times.
+The vibrations of sound offer natural modes of healing that touch us deep within.
+Some religions teach that the creators used sound to bring form to the world, so it is no wonder it affects us so deeply.
+As if puppets on a string, our hearts, minds and bodies respond immediately to nuances of sound frequencies.
 For example, try this quick exercise:

 The vibrational energy of tones, music, chants, song, even the spoken word, move through your body and aura with ease.
 Your cells respond to these frequencies in a positive or negative way.

 Like other forms of vibrational healing, sound therapy is based on the principles of harmonic resonance.
 It is effective because it introduces relaxing and health-promoting frequencies to your mind and body.
 Your body responds to those sounds and entrains to that healthier frequency.